nilanjana2008/Olist-E-commerce-Dashboard/README.md

 - **Payment Method**: Analyze the distribution of payment types.
 If a particular payment method dominates, consider enhancing support and promotions for less popular methods to improve their adoption.

-  ## 5. Delivery Dashboard Insights Summary
+  ## 4. Logitics & Delivery Dashboard Insights Summary

 **Delivery Performance**